 ABSTRACT

-Competition is rife within bacterial communities, but we poorly understand the traits that underlie various types of competitive fitness, the correlations among them, and their distributions in natural bacterial populations. short-term fitness of a particular genotype within populations and communities rests on whether or not competitive abilities are non-hierarchical (i.e. intransitive) or context-dependent.
-Using 39 Pseudomonas spp. strains isolated from the phyllosphere of a native plant, we (1) characterized life history trait variances and co-variances, (2) examined how such variance related to competitive fitness in spatial microcosms, and (3) estimated how intransitive and positive indirect interactions among strains might promote co-existence.
+Competition is rife within bacterial communities, but we poorly understand the traits that underlie various types of competitive fitness, the correlations among them, and their distributions in natural bacterial populations.
+The short-term fitness of a particular genotype within populations and communities rests on whether or not competitive abilities are non-hierarchical (i.e. intransitive) or context-dependent.
+Using 39 Pseudomonas spp. strains isolated from the phyllosphere of a native plant, we (1) characterized a suite of life history trait variances and co-variances, (2) examined how trait variation affected competitive fitness in spatially explicit microcosms, and (3) estimated how intransitive and positive indirect interactions among strains might promote co-existence.
 Overall, competitive fitness differed between two major clades, P. fluorescens and P. syringae.
-Exploitative competitiveness was best explained by shorter lag time in P. fluorescens and increased maximum growth rate in P. syringae.
+Exploitative competitiveness was best explained by shorter lag time in P. fluorescens relative to P. syringae and increased maximum growth rate in P. syringae relative to P. fluorescens.
 Interference (i.e. inhibition) positively correlated with exploitative ability.
 The lack of trade-offs, and the distinct trait correlations for each clade, illustrates the evolutionary flexibility of the relationships among these dimensions of life history and fitness.
 A modest but potentially important fraction of intransitive interactions reversed competitive outcomes wherein inferior competitors would have been excluded.
 Thus, standing variation in life history and competitiveness potentially stabilizes the co-existence of strains through the fitness-equalizing force of inhibition-mediated facilitation.

 INTRODUCTION

-Ecologists have long recognized that distinct forms of competition operate simultaneously within communities: competition to exploit shared resources, and competition to interfere with another’s ability to do so.
-Recent work has confirmed that competition of both sorts is a potent source of natural selection operating within microbial communities (Hibbing et al. 2009; Cornforth and Foster 2013; Mitri and Richard Foster 2013).
+Ecologists have long recognized that distinct forms of competition operate simultaneously within communities: competition to exploit shared resources, and competition to interfere with another species’ ability to do so.
+Competition of both sorts is a potent source of natural selection operating within microbial communities (Hibbing et al. 2009; Cornforth and Foster 2013; Mitri and Richard Foster 2013).
 When estimated systematically, competitive (net negative) interactions vastly outnumber cooperative (net positive) interactions when diverse mixtures of bacterial genotypes are brought together (Foster and Bell 2012).
 In bacteria, interference traits can take the form of lethal toxins (e.g. bacteriocins) or other factors that crowd out or smother competing bacterial cells (Mitri and Richard Foster 2013), while exploitative competitive ability is often explained in terms of some combination of growth-related traits, especially maximum growth rate (Lenski et al. 1998; Hibbing et al. 2009).
 The traits of organisms involved in each form of competitiveness likely evolve in tandem; but what are these underlying traits, and what are the correlations among them?
 Describing the life history correlates of competitiveness is essential for predicting how organisms might evolve in response to diverse and overlapping forms of natural selection arising from the diverse competitive regimes that predominate in natural microbial communities (Warringer et al. 2011; Bergstrom et al. 2014).